Empirical Bayes learning from selectively reported confidence intervals: Further numerical results and analyses

 \subsection{Cochrane robustness analysis}

-We next analyze the Cochrane database, which is often perceived to exhibit comparatively modest publication bias ~\citep{zwet2021statistical, Schwabe2021Cochrane}.
-We considered two settings: one employing our proposed selective tilting procedure to account for potential selection bias, and another without any truncation adjustment.
-This deliberate contrast quantifies the methodological `cost' of truncation—the degree to which interval widths increase to ensure robustness against selective reporting—when applied to a corpus where such adjustments may be less necessary.
-Typically, the intervals constructed with truncation are much wider, partly (but not wholly) because of the reduced sample size after truncation.
-The initial data set has 23,551 z-scores, but only 6,119 samples remain after truncation.
+In Supplement~\ref{subsec: supp_Cochrane_analysis} (Figs.~\ref{fig:Cochrane_CIs_1} and~\ref{fig:Cochrane_CIs_2}, Tables~\ref{tab:power_above_80_Cochrane_combined} and~\ref{tab:omega_cochrane}), we analyze the Cochrane Database of Systematic Reviews (CDSR), which is the leading database for systematic reviews in healthcare that contains results of more than 20,000 RCTs.
+The CDSR is often perceived to exhibit comparatively small publication bias~\citep{zwet2021statistical, Schwabe2021Cochrane}.
+We first consider two settings: one employing our proposed selective tilting procedure to account for potential publication bias, and another without any truncation adjustment.
+This contrast quantifies the methodological cost of truncation, that is, the degree to which interval widths increase to ensure robustness against selective reporting, when applied to a corpus where such adjustments may be less necessary.
+Typically, the intervals constructed with truncation are much wider, partly because of the reduced sample size after truncation.
+We use the subset of the Cochrane database analyzed in~\citet{zwet2021statistical}, which contains 23,551 z-scores; after truncation, 6,119 samples remain.
+To isolate the effect of sample size reduction, we introduce a third setting where we analyze the data without truncation but on a random subset of size 6,119.
+This comparison shows that sample size reduction explains only part of the increased interval width; the remaining inflation is driven by extrapolation toward the truncated region, which is most apparent for the marginal density.
+Specifically, intervals constructed with truncation widens substantially as we move towards $z\approx 0$, whereas in the settings without truncation, the interval widths stay roughly constant across $z$.
 In addition, our intervals for $\omega$ based on Cochrane include 1 across all prior classes, with upper bounds ranging from 2 to 3, which is consistent with empirical findings in literature that the Cochrane database suffers from some, but limited publication bias.
-See Fig.~\ref{fig:Cochrane_CIs_1}, Fig.~\ref{fig:Cochrane_CIs_2}, Table~\ref{tab:power_above_80_Cochrane_combined}, and Table~\ref{tab:omega_cochrane} in Supplement Section~\ref{subsec: supp_Cochrane_analysis} for confidence intervals for each estimands.